-• keepHills < (metadynamics) Write each individual hill to the state file > interest, but the grid won't be changed, writeHillsTrajectory gives a much more compact output.
+• keepHills < (metadynamics) Write each individual hill to the state file >

-Description: When useGrids and this option are on, newly created hills are also saved to the state file in their analytical form, in addition to the grids.
-This makes it possible to use later the analytical Gaussians for rebinGrids.
-If only the time history of the hills is of ullet multipleReplicas < (metadynamics) Multiple replicas metadynamics >
+Description: When useGrids and this option are on, all hills are saved to the state file in their analytic form, alongside their grids.
+This makes it possible to later use exact analytic Gaussians for rebinGrids.
+To only keep track of the history of the added hills, writeHillsTrajectory is preferable.